Frequently asked questions

 Things come up and we understand that., as long as you give us at least 3 business days notice you can reschedule your course at no charge.

 Firstly ” fail ” is not a word we use in modern adult education.
-Our trainers are extremely experienced and will work with you until we are satisfied that you are satisfactory in all aspects of the course.
+Our trainers are extremely experienced and will work with you to try and achieve competency.
+This may not always be possible but we will try our very best.

 Not really.
 There are a few things that you need to do and some things that you should do.
 We can help you out with this.